OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[4.3,).partial.md

 To resolve the error, ensure that the user has the appropriate permissions in AWS.

 ### AWS-CLOUDFORMATION-ERROR-0008
-An unrecognised exception was thrown while creating a CloudFormation stack.
+An unrecognized exception was thrown while creating a CloudFormation stack.

 ### AWS-CLOUDFORMATION-ERROR-0009
 The AWS account used to perform the operation does not have  the required permissions to delete the CloudFormation stack.
 This means that the step is not able to generate any output variables.